How to Make Excel Spreadsheet Bigger When Printing (7 Ways)

 Read More: How to Print Excel Spreadsheet on Multiple Pages

-3. Applying Size Feature
+Method 3 – Applying Page Size Feature

 Steps:

-• Firstly, click on the Page Layout tab.
+• Click on the Page Layout tab.

-• Select Size from the Page Layout Then, you can choose according to your demand from the page size options.
-Here, I have chosen A3 to keep all the columns on one page.
-You can also A4 sheet size for printing since it is the most popular sheet size ubiquitously.
+• You can choose according to your demand from the page size options.
+Here, we have chosen A3 to keep all the columns on one page.
+You can also try the A4 sheet size for printing since it is the most popular sheet size.

 Applying Size Feature